 The left-most icon shown is the Accessibility Checker tool.

-- Click the down arrow at the top-left of Word to customize your Quick Access Toolbar.
+- Click the down arrow at the top-left of any Office 2019 program to customize the Quick Access Toolbar.

 - Order your toolbar list using the up and down arrow buttons on the right.
 (Top-to-bottom equals left-to-right respectively in your Quick Access Toolbar.)